bboylen/Fakebook/README.md

 It was definitely a change of place going from working on Javascript / React generated HTML back to server side rendered views.
 Especially considering that by using the Devise gem for User login, I do not really have full control over the overall architecture/design.

 I think I prefer front end generated HTML.
 The raw customization available with React Components / Hooks is on another level compared to Rails.
-Although I have not yet tried Rails [Hotwire](https://hotwire.dev/), which aims to fix this somewhat
+Although I have not yet tried Rails [Hotwire](https://hotwire.dev/), which aims to fix this functionality gap.

 ### September 2020
 This was certainly the most involved project I have tackled and I am happy with how it came out - it isn't pretty but the functionality is solid.
 It was definitely a challenge to get all the model/controller/views logic implemented in a clear and efficient manner.
 I certainly am coming to recognize the importance of getting a solid foundation on SQL as well as Active Record.
 Finding an efficient way to call information I needed from the database was often a challenging task.